Executive Women's Roundtable

 EWR Advisory Council

 EWR members are chief executive officers, chief financial officers, board chairs, business owners, partners, presidents, and vice presidents.
 EWR members are active in the Dallas Region, where they serve on corporate and nonprofit boards and are valued participants in political, civic, and community organizations.
 Membership is limited to one individual per organization who is a leading businesswomen at the senior executive or managing partner level with corporate budget and policy-making responsibilities.
-EWR accepts qualified candidates year-round.
+EWR accepts qualified candidates quarterly.

 - For companies based in the Dallas Region with a minimum $75 million in revenue: